Social Media 101: The Ultimate Guide to Growing Your Business with Social Media Marketing

 Table of Contents

-If you’re looking to get insight into how different social media platforms work or grow your business’ social media marketing strategy, you’ve come to the right place!
+If you’re looking to get insight into how the best social media platforms work or grow your business’s social media marketing strategy, you’ve come to the right place!

-This beginner’s guide will provide you with the steps necessary to build your digital marketing strategy by learning about the algorithms for each of the social media sites.
+This beginner’s guide will provide you with the steps necessary to build your digital marketing strategy by learning about the algorithms for each of these social media sites.

 If you’ve ever wondered what goes on behind the likes, comments, and posts, this guide will answer those questions.

-By the end, you’ll have the insight needed to build a smarter social media strategy to grow your business or brand.
+By the end, you’ll have the insight needed to build smarter social media marketing campaigns to grow your business or brand.